zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 ### What is the difference between a cluster and an app?

 The app is the naming convention for the underlying codebase, e.g. they're Postgres apps, but we still need disk, ram, a place to deploy it and so on.
 Some postgres apps need sharded configs, etc.

+In the context of configuration
-    App == Postgres Family & Derivative Configs

-    Cluster == Specific Postgres Version + Disk + RAM + CPU + Ingress + DNS + Load Balancer + etc.
+    App == Postgres Family & Derivative Configs Cluster == Specific Postgres Version + Disk + RAM + CPU + Ingress + DNS + Load Balancer + etc.

-And a cluster is complete underlying infrastructure hierarchy that binds at least one fully deployable zK8s app.
+And a cluster configuration is a complete underlying infrastructure hierarchy that binds at least one fully deployable zK8s app.

+But in the context of the platform dashboard

+    Clusters == Where you can view your app's live Kubernetes workloads, namespaces, details, locations, and can manage some DevOps tasks.

+And in the context of Kubernetes

+    Cluster == A Kubernetes cluseter, meaning it is is a set of nodes that run containerized applications.
+    Node == A node may be a VM or physical machine that Kubernetes runs containers on.

 ### What is the difference between a cluster and a topology?